minhhoit/yacms/docs/admin-customization.rst

 When first logging into the standard Django admin interface a user is presented with the list of models that they have permission to modify data for.
-Mezzanine takes this feature and uses it to provide a navigation menu that persists across every section of the admin interface making the list of models always accessible.
+Yacms takes this feature and uses it to provide a navigation menu that persists across every section of the admin interface making the list of models always accessible.

-Using the standard Django admin the grouping and ordering of these models aren't configurable, so Mezzanine provides the setting :ref:`ADMIN_MENU_ORDER` that can be used to control the grouping and ordering of models when listed in the admin area.
+Using the standard Django admin the grouping and ordering of these models aren't configurable, so Yacms provides the setting :ref:`ADMIN_MENU_ORDER` that can be used to control the grouping and ordering of models when listed in the admin area.